HackYourFuture/CLI-Git/Week1/MAKEME.md

 ## SUBMIT YOUR HOMEWORK!

-There is no homework this week, spend your time working on the parts you found difficult!
+There is no assignments this week, spend your time working on the parts you found difficult!